Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Experiments

 \subsection{Computational Efficiency}

-In addition to tracking accuracy, we evaluate the computational efficiency of our sensitivity-aware regularization tuning by analyzing both training and inference overhead.
+In addition to tracking accuracy, we evaluate the computational efficiency of our significance-aware regularization tuning by analyzing both training and inference overhead.

+\textbf{Computational Overhead of Prior Significance.} Our method requires an offline estimation of prior significance (e.g., FIM-based eigen-decomposition and Rayleigh quotient probing), which introduces a non-trivial preprocessing cost compared to purely plug-and-play PEFT baselines.
+This overhead can become a practical barrier when scaling to larger backbones or when frequent architectural changes demand repeated recomputation.
+Nonetheless, this cost is paid once and does not materially affect the per-iteration training and inference runtime after the significance is computed (\textit{details in the \textbf{Appendix~\ref{sec:a-3}}}).

-\textbf{Efficiency of Regularized Fine-tuning.} We compare the training efficiency of our method against vanilla fine-tuning.
-Since prior sensitivity estimation is conducted as a one-time preprocessing step before fine-tuning, its runtime is excluded from the training time.
-Our method introduces parameter-wise transfer sensitivity quantification with marginal computational overhead, as this sensitivity is derived from the off-the-shelf gradients.
-While vanilla fine-tuning operates at 37.5 ms per iteration, our method runs at 39.0 ms per iteration, incurring only a modest $4.0\%$ increase in training time.
+\textbf{Efficiency of Significance-Regularized Fine-tuning.} We compare the training efficiency of our SRFT against vanilla FFT.
+Since prior significance is computed once as a preprocessing step, we exclude it from per-iteration training time.
+SRFT introduces parameter-wise transfer significance quantification with marginal computational overhead, as this significance is derived from the off-the-shelf gradients: 39.0 ms/iter vs. 37.5 ms/iter for vanilla FFT (+$4.0\%$ ).

-\textbf{Inference Cost and Speed.} We compare the computational complexity and runtime efficiency of existing methods, focusing on models built upon OSTrack, DropTrack and SUTrack.
-Note that the proposed regularization techniques are applied only during training, imposing no additional computational burden during testing.
-All experiments are conducted on the same system, which includes an Intel(R) Xeon(R) 6456C CPU, 256 GB RAM, and one NVIDIA 3090Ti GPU.
-As reported in Tab.~\ref{tab:efficiency}, our method supports real-time tracking at 24.8 frames per second, while delivering top-tier performance.
-When integrated into ViPT, our approach (“ViPT+Ours”) yields both superior speed and performance.
-Under the DropTrack base model, it still operates at 48.8 frames per second, maintaining a respectable speed given its focus on accuracy.
+\textbf{Inference Cost and Speed.} We compare the computational complexity and runtime efficiency of representative baselines, focusing on trackers instantiated with three widely used pre-trained backbones: OSTrack, DropTrack and SUTrack.
+For a fair comparison, we report both theoretical cost (e.g., parameter count and FLOPs) and practical throughput (FPS) under a unified evaluation protocol.
+All experiments are conducted on the same hardware platform, equipped with an Intel(R) Xeon(R) 6456C CPU, 256 GB RAM, and a single NVIDIA RTX 3090Ti GPU.
+As reported in Table~\ref{tab:efficiency}, our method supports real-time tracking with 24.8 FPS while delivering top-tier accuracy under the SUTrack setting.
+When integrated into ViPT (“ViPT+Ours”), it yields both superior speed and performance.
+Under the DropTrack base model, the resulting tracker still operates at 48.8 FPS, maintaining a respectable speed given its focus on accuracy.